LlewBach/cydymiaith/TESTING.md

 Set up

 1) As testuser1, add a comment ('testuser1 deletion cascade test') to testuser1's post titled 'Comment CRUD testing'.
 2) Log Out and Register a new profile of username 'testuser2', password 'testuser2'.
+You will need to use a second email account that you have access to.
 3) Create a post titled 'profile deletion cascade test'
 4) Log Out and Log In as testuser1.
 5) Find the post 'profile deletion cascade test' and add a comment.